Fabricatable-Machines/Humphrey2/README.md

  - The flexure vibrates a bit at higher speeds.
  - Not enough space for indents in pinion that show set screw hole drill positions.
 3 tabs can do the same job.
  - Cut depth of pinion teeth reduced to 5.6mm because of available 2mm bit flute lengths
  - Inside hole set to 14.05mm.
-Premilled to ø 13.6, then ran three times at ø14.05mm with a long 5deg ramp continous to the bottom.
+Premilled to ø 13.6, then ran three times at ø14.05mm with a long 5deg ramp continuous to the bottom.
 Still the bottom of the hole became too small.
 Maybe reduce thickness of stock?
  - Motorplate with three screws instead of flexures feels safer and more suitable.
  - Openbuilds controller and interface is easy to work with.